gbote/Online-Web-Forum/README.md

 ## 3. Styling

-If you haven't already done so, create a base layout template for our template pages.
-Then, apply some nice CSS styling to make our pages look a little more visually appealing!
+I created a base layout template for our template pages.
+Then, I applied some nice CSS styling to make the pages look more visually appealing.

-## 4. Bonus: Bootstrap Form Controls
+## 4. Bonus: Bootstrap Form Controls (COMPLETED)

-Bootstrap provides some nice form controls that can help make our form UIs look better.
-Check out the the documentation on [Form Controls](https://getbootstrap.com/docs/4.1/components/forms/) and see if you can try to implement them for our project here.
+Bootstrap provides some nice form controls that can help make form UIs look better.
+I checked out the the documentation on [Form Controls](https://getbootstrap.com/docs/4.1/components/forms/) and I tried to implement them for the project here.